 Scientific data (e.g., catch amount, number of vessels, number of fishing days and so on) included in Members’ Annual Reports should be uploaded to the public section of the NPFC website for public access and use.

-3. Other scientific data, not included in Members’ Annual Reports, submitted for use in stock assessments and ecosystem assessments
+3. Other scientific data and code, not included in Members’ Annual Reports, submitted for use in stock assessments and ecosystem assessments

-The Secretariat should not disclose Members’ scientific data submitted by means other than Members’ Annual Reports or meeting documents open for the public in accordance with paragraph 4.
+The Secretariat should not disclose Members’ scientific data or code submitted by means other than Members’ Annual Reports or meeting documents open for the public in accordance with paragraph 4.

-Members may cite and/or use such data when working on matters under consideration by the Scientific Committee/SSCs.
+Members may cite and/or use such data or code when working on matters under consideration by the Scientific Committee and its subsidiary bodies, including informal working groups.

-If a Member or cooperating non-Member wishes to cite and/or use these data for work that is intended to be conducted or shared outside of the NPFC, such Member or non-Member should consult with the data provider(s) through the Secretariat, stating 1) the data subject to the request, and 2) the purpose for which the data is intended to be used.
-The Secretariat should immediately notify the data provider(s) of the request.
-The data provider(s) should inform the Secretariat within 30 calendar days whether to accept or reject the request.
-If the data provider(s) reject the request, the data provider(s) should state the reason(s) for the rejection.
-If the data provider(s) accept the request, the data provider(s) may request an agreed-upon credit line in any subsequently-created product.
-Those who cited/used data should not distribute the data further nor use it for the purpose not declared.
+If a Member or cooperating non-Member wishes to cite and/or use these data or code for work that is intended to be conducted or shared outside of the NPFC, such Member or non-Member should consult with the provider(s) of the data or code through the Secretariat, stating 1) the data or code subject to the request, and 2) the purpose for which the data or code is intended to be used.
+The Secretariat should immediately notify the provider(s) of the request.
+The provider(s) should inform the Secretariat within 30 calendar days whether to accept or reject the request.
+If the provider(s) reject the request, the provider(s) should state the reason(s) for the rejection.
+If the provider(s) accept the request, the provider(s) may request an agreed-upon credit line in any subsequently-created product.
+Those who cited/used data or code should not distribute the data or code further nor use it for the purpose not declared.

 II.
 Regulations for management of scientific meeting documents, meeting reports and intersessional communications on the NPFC website